 - refining your pores.

 Of course, we can look at that list and say we want all those benefits.
 However, having too broad an objective will make it difficult to actually achieve results, so try to focus on one or two things and act accordingly.
 As the seasons and your skin changes, you may find it necessary to reassess your routine and address different issues.

 A skincare program should aim to protect during the day and replenish/repair at night.
 Skincare does not have to be expensive.
 In fact, I would encourage you to start with good quality products that don’t cost too much.
 Being new, you don’t know what your skin likes and dislikes so there’s no point spending $90 on a serum just to find it irritates your skin.
 Start simply, introducing just the bare essentials into a basic routine for a few weeks and see what happens.
 I have/will review plenty of affordable products that rate extremely well.

 the a.m. routine

 A starter morning routine might look something like this:

 - cleanse (optional as skin is generally clean in the morning and doing this again unnecessarily may strip your natural barrier).
 Sometimes just a rinse with warm water will suffice;

-- tone (a light, refreshing variety to balance your skin’s pH and prepare it for hydration);
+- tone (a gentle, refreshing product to balance your skin’s pH and provide the first layer of hydration);

 - moisturise (a good moisturiser should leave your skin feeling hydrated without feeling greasy);

-- sunscreen (you should always apply a broad spectrum sunscreen with a high protective rating and reapply multiple times a day).
+- sunscreen (you should always apply a broad spectrum sunscreen with a high protective rating and reapply multiple times throughout the day).

 the p.m. routine

 A starter evening routine on the other hand would possibly include:

 - Double cleanse, starting with makeup removal (this is best done with an oil based cleanser);

 - exfoliate (perhaps introduce exfoliation 1-2 times a week with a gentle physical scrub to start with and later consider chemical exfoliants);

-- essence/serum/acid (initially optional – you can add this step to your routine by including a treatment to target one of your skin concerns.
+- essence/serum/ampoule (initially optional – you can add this step to your routine when ready by including a treatment to target one of your skin concerns.
 Note some serums can deliver multiple benefits.);